mchome/flutter_advanced_networkimage/README.md

 - Q: Why the cached files stored in documents directory instead of temporary directory?
   A: I think your cached fils should be a part of your app, and you can manual clear your cached files.

-- Q: Your zooming widget is weird while scrolling, will you improve it?
-  A: Ummmmm, maybe.